Playoff football is back in Philadelphia.

 It's not about who has the best quarterback.
 It's about who has the best team.
 And I believe in the Eagles' defense, I believe in their running game, I believe in their special teams, I believe in their ability to win close games at home in the final minutes.
 The Eagles' defense has allowed 11 touchdowns all year at the Linc.
 Four of those came on a short field, when the other team had to drive 55 yards or less, or just past midfield.
 Of the seven remaining drives, two came with the Eagles up 30 or more points late in a blowout win with a lot of subs in the game.

-That means opposing offenses had five drives all year in which they drove more than 55 yards against the Eagles' starting defense.
+That means opposing offenses had FIVE DRIVES ALL YEAR where they drove more than 55 yards against the Eagles' starting defense.
 That's impressive.
-If it was Matt Ryan vs. Foles, I'd pick the Falcons.
+If it was Matt Ryan vs. Nick Foles I'd pick the Falcons.
 But it's a team game, and I think the Eagles win this thing and get to the NFC Championship Game.

-So we'll go Eagles.
+So we'll go Eagles 23, Falcons 17.
 I feel good about this one.